DongwooKim00/DongwooKim00/README.md

 - 👀 I’m interested in internal medicine (especially cardiology), AI, and data science in medicine.
 - 🌱 I’m currently learning LLM and statistics used in data science with Python & R.
 - 📫 You can reach me by email (dongwoo6249@gmail.com).
 - ⚡ Fun facts: I can speak Korean, English, and Japanese.
-Personally, Japanese is more comfortable for me than English😂
+Japanese is more comfortable for me than English, though😂

 <!---
 DongwooKim00/DongwooKim00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.